isinmert/f1tenth_gym/README.md

 ![Docker](https://github.com/f1tenth/f1tenth_gym/actions/workflows/docker.yml/badge.svg)
 # The F1TENTH Gym environment

+This is a fork of the F1TENTH Gym environment.
+Installation instructions differ due to fork.

 This is the repository of the F1TENTH Gym environment.

 This project is still under heavy developement.